 Hosting accounts are managed via the ISPManager 5 Business control panel.
 Although I usually prefer one of the more popular cPanel or Plesk control panels, ISPManager is considered to be up among them in terms of ease of use.
 It includes the Softaculous installer for a plethora of popular applications such as WordPress, Joomla, Drupal, Magento, PrestaShop, Opencart, Typo3, and phpBB.

-As an alternative creating a CMS-backed website with one of the aforementioned programs, you could use the free website builder to build a professional web presence without having to be a professional web designer or developer.
-It include hundreds of readymade layout templates for you to customize with your own text and graphics.
+Instead of creating a CMS-backed website with one of the aforementioned programs, you have the option to utilize the free website builder for establishing a professional web presence, even if you aren’t a professional web designer or developer.
+This tool provides a multitude of pre-designed layout templates, offering the flexibility to personalize them with your own text and graphics.

 Pricing and Support